neffatihiba/Vision-based-Dynamic-Obstacle-Detection-and-Tracking-for-Mobile-Robots/README.md

-# Master Thesis – Vision-based dynamic obstacle detection and tracking for mobile robots
+# Vision-based dynamic obstacle detection and tracking for mobile robots

 ## Focus of Work